 1) is requested by more than one property owner,

-2) is determined to be needed, and
+2) is determined to be needed by OCWA, and

 3) is determined to be in the best economic interest of the Authority.
 There shall be an Advance Benefit charge to each Customer whenever service is received, the amount of which shall be determined annually by the Authority and placed on file in the Authority office.
-In instances where advance benefit plan is not otherwise deemed to be economically feasible, the Authority may enter into an agreement whereby the State, or a municipality, or district or agency thereof, agrees to pay the Authority additional revenue in the form of increased hydrant rentals or other charges.
+In instances where an advance benefit plan is not otherwise deemed to be economically feasible, the Authority may enter into an agreement whereby the State, or a municipality, or district or agency thereof, agrees to pay the Authority additional revenue in the form of increased hydrant rentals or other charges.

 Such main extension charges and advance benefit plan payments shall be in addition to all other applicable charges under the Customer Rules including but not limited to charges for Service Connections and meter installations.